-Working with a Boston denied claims attorney may be able to help you if you have been denied the accidental death and dismemberment insurance claim to which you are entitled.
+Working with a Denied claims attorney may be able to help you if you have been denied the accidental death and dismemberment insurance claim to which you are entitled.
 Because no one plans to be involved in a fatal accident, most people do not take appropriate precautions to ensure that their family is provided for in such a tragic event.
 From dangerous machinery accidents to rapidly occurring life-threatening conditions, there are a variety of unforeseen risks that buying an accidental death and dismemberment policy could help mitigate.
 AD&D policies come in a variety of different formats, making it easy to find a policy that works for you.
 You can evaluate existing policies and compare premium rates before you make a commitment to one agent or policy.
 Comparison shopping can help you find a policy that covers your needs rather than paying for what you don’t need.
 In the United States alone, there were 126,438 deaths resulting from accidental causes in 2011.

 Accidental Death and Dismemberment Definitions